Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Mathematical Primitives

-In this section, we will introduce a type of zero-knowledge proof known as Zero-Knowledge Succinct Non-Interactive Argument of Knowledge, abbreviated as zk-SNARKs.
-By using zk-SNARK, the prover can show the verifier that he has a solution to an equation without having to reveal what the solution is.
+In this section, we will introduce a type of zero-knowledge proof known as zk-SNARK~\cite{Ben-Sasson2014-al}.
+It enables the prover to show the verifier that he has a solution to an equation without having to reveal the particular solution.

 In Section~\ref{sec:related}, we presented an overview of zero-knowledge proofs.
 In 1991, building upon the foundational work of~\cite{Goldwasser1989-js}, Blum, Feldman, and Micali introduced non-interactive zero-knowledge (NIZK) proofs in their seminal paper~\cite{blum1991noninteractive}.
 In NIZK proofs, the prover only needs to transmit a single message to the verifier to fulfill the necessary proof requirements.